cloudspannerecosystem/omegatrade/README.md

 };
 ```

-NOTE: You can also follow the [official guide](https://support.google.com/cloud/answer/6158849?hl=en#zippy=) for setting up Oauth.
+NOTE: The official Oauth setup guide can also be found [here](https://support.google.com/cloud/answer/6158849?hl=en#zippy=).

 Now Angular will automatically detect your changes and serve the app in `http://localhost:4200` URL.